Momentum grows to make Juneteenth a federal holiday

 “Juneteenth is an important reminder of the work we still must do to bend the arc of history towards justice,” Titus said.

-“Too many American citizens don’t understand the significance of Juneteenth and making it a federal holiday would help change that.
-The end of slavery in the United States is something we should all celebrate,” said said.
+“Too many American citizens don’t understand the significance of Juneteenth, and making it a federal holiday would help change that.
+The end of slavery in the United States is something we should all celebrate,” she said.

 Horsford, a member of the Congressional Black Caucus, said “this day is especially important this year, as we mourn the deaths of black men and women across the country, and look toward passing into law the Justice in Policing Act with concrete federal reforms to address the root causes of these injustices and biases that persist today.”